fuzzylogicxx/fuzzylogic/posts/javascript-organisation-with-es6-modules.md

 mainImage.isAnchor: false
 draft: true
 ---
-If you’ve been writing JavaScript which includes other JS code on-demand, the chances are you were either working outside the browser with Node.js or on a web application where a bundler compiles ECMAScript `import` and `export` down to ES5 code for browsers.
+If you’ve been writing JavaScript which includes other JS code on-demand (y’know, `import` or `require`) the chances are you were either working outside the browser with Node.js or on a web application where a bundler compiles ECMAScript `import` and `export` down to ES5 code for browsers.
 However since Spring 2017, ES modules work _natively_ in all modern browsers.
-Our HTML can employ `<script type="module">` to include a script which uses ES modules.
+That means an HTML file can use `<script type="module">` to include a script which uses ES modules.
 This, however, is where things get complicated, with many factors to consider and many competing opinions on best practice.

+- https://gomakethings.com/why-combine-javascript-files/ (“f you’re using imports (either CSS or JS) for dependency management, even if you have HTTP/2 enabled you should still combine your files for performance reasons.”)
 - https://www.rollupjs.org/guide/en/
 - https://blog.logrocket.com/benchmarking-bundlers-2020-rollup-parcel-webpack/
 - https://philipwalton.com/articles/using-native-javascript-modules-in-production-today/